 Consistent Progress in Quick Commerce Platform: Vishal Mega Mart isn’t just about brick-and-mortar.
 Its investment in an omni-channel presence is yielding impressive results.

 The exponential growth in registered users and traffic on its quick commerce platform positions VMM strongly for the future.
 This digital pivot enhances customer convenience, expands reach beyond physical stores, and provides another critical channel for future sales growth, especially in a digitally-savvy market like India.
+The quick commerce platform already contributes 2-3% of revenue in newer towns and up to 6-8% in older, less competitive towns, and significantly, about 20% of its customers are new to Vishal stores, indicating true incremental customer acquisition.

 In essence, Vishal Mega Mart Limited is not just growing; it’s thriving.
 The Q1 FY26 results not only surpass expectations but also set a high benchmark for its own future performance, positioning the company as a strong contender in the Indian retail landscape and a preferred choice for investors looking for resilient domestic consumption stories.